Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ###### Code

-A code fragment gives us more control of how our fragment willl interact with our activity.
+A code fragment gives us more control of how our fragment will interact with our activity.
 It will allow us to determine when to add the fragment to the host activity, remove it, replace it with another, and add the initial fragment back again.

 ### Classes